ChathurangaSahan/Rapid_Response/README.md

 We welcome contributions from the community to enhance the functionality and effectiveness of the Rapid Response application.
 To contribute, please fork the repository, make your changes, and submit a pull request for review.

-For more information and detailed documentation, refer to the Wiki section of this repository.

 --Authors--
 Full name of programmer	: Haputhanthrige Sahan Chathuranga Samarasinghe IIT registration number : 20220334